Larsende/Agility2020-AS3/class1/module1/module02.rst

     .. image:: /_static/vscode_newfile.jpg

 #.
-Copy the contents of the file 'AS3 Schema Validation' JSON body and paste into VS Code.
+Copy the contents of the file ``AS3 Schema Validation`` JSON body and paste into VS Code.
 Save the file to your desktop.

 #.
-Notice the wavy line-- notifying you that there is a syntax error.
+Notice the wavy line around line 17-- This is notifying you that there is a syntax error.
 You can hover over the wavy line to see more information.

     .. image:: /_static/tenantt.jpg

+   You **must** save the file before Visual Studio Code will show you a syntax error.

 #.
 For a full declaration, it is easier to view the Problems (navigate to View->Problems).

     .. image:: /_static/view_problems.jpg

 #.
-Let's correct the JSON syntax error by correcting the typo from 'Tenantt' to 'Tenant'.
+Correct the JSON syntax error by correcting the typo from ``Tenantt`` to ``Tenant``.

     .. image:: /_static/tenant.jpg

 #.
 Using Schema Validation can be very useful when creating AS3 JSON declarations.
 It can help check the accuracy of a declaration before deployment for existing declarations.
-It can also be used as a powerful tool while composing your declarations---it can suggest valid options for a property in a declaration and inform you of required values.
+It can also be used as a powerful tool while composing your declarations.
+It can suggest valid options for a property in a declaration and inform you of required values.

     .. image:: /_static/schema1.jpg
     .. image:: /_static/schema2.jpg